8 week plan

 Our 8 week plan is written by our head-coach to improve running technique, endurance and speed.

-These are the sessions we ran in our training sessions.
+These are the sessions we run in our training sessions.

 Speed session